MasonGao/XPS-9360/README.md

 - After installation, use `XPS9360.sh` with option `--patch-hda` in folder `Other` to inject AppleHDA

-- Run `/other/HIDPI/run.command` to open HIDPI(use Kext Utility to Rebuild the cache if Flowers screen)
+- Run `/other/HIDPI/run.command` to open HIDPI
+  (Use `Kext Utility` to Rebuild the cache if Flowers screen)

 - Change your [`Serial Number`, `Custom UUID`](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/)by Clover Configurator